sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 ```sh
 mi2 generate cdktf
 ```

+Finally, backfill the instance to the control plane following the instructions in the _"Backfill instance into control plane"_ section in the instance-specific dashboard from [go/cloud-ops](https://cloud-ops.sgdev.org/dashboard/environments/prod)

 Then commit your changes as a pull request.
 Once it has been merged, confirm the changes have been applied in Terraform Cloud.